Written by Ishaan Singh Sarna, a 15-year-old student

 In 1907, Cama attended the International Socialist Congress in Stuttgart, Germany, where she launched a scathing attack on the misgovernance of the British Raj and appealed for the protection of human rights, autonomy, and political emancipation of her people.
 In this appeal of hers, she unfurled the first version of the Indian flag – a tricolor of green, saffron, and red stripes, which is one of her most notable achievements.
 Madam Cama is credited for spreading the message of the Indian Freedom Struggle to the entire world.

 The outbreak of the First World War led to France and Britain becoming allies.
 The French authorities interned her for allegedly mobilizing support against the colonial rule of Great Britain.
 She was held captive till 1917 when she returned to Bordeaux due to declining health.
-It was finally in November 1935 when she returned to India after a 33-year long expel and bar (someone) from their native country.
+It was finally in November 1935 when she returned to India after a 33-year long exile.
 Only nine months after her return, on 13th August 1936, Madam Cama died at Parsi General Hospital, aged 74.

 Madam Cama – a Feminist Icon